Weekend Trips from Paris by Train: 12 Places Worth the Journey (2026)

 10. Weekend Getaway from Paris to Deauville

-If you are wondering where to go from Paris by train to enjoy the ocean breeze and perhaps a bath, Deauville in Normandy is one of the easy train rides to the coast.
-Nicknamed Paris’ 21st Arrondissement, Deauville is the perfect place for a couple of days of relaxation, beach walks, and good gastronomy.
+If you’re wondering where to go from Paris by train for a seaside escape, Deauville in Normandy is an easy and rewarding option.
+Nicknamed the “21st arrondissement of Paris,” it’s the perfect destination for a couple of days of relaxation, beach walks, and great gastronomy.

 WHERE TO STAY IN DEAUVILLE:

-This seaside resort in Normandy is also famous for its American Film Festival (Festival du cinéma Américain de Deauville).
-Every year in September, a couple of American cinema stars come to Deauville to promote their films.
-Don’t miss Deauville’s iconic Promenade des Planches, where the beach closets are dedicated to famous actors and moviemakers who visited Deauville.
+The town is especially famous for the American Film Festival (Festival du Cinéma Américain de Deauville), held every September, when Hollywood stars arrive to promote their films.
+Don’t miss the iconic Promenade des Planches, where beachfront cabins are dedicated to actors and filmmakers who have visited the resort.

 Trains from Paris serve some of the main destinations in France, most of the time with direct connections.
 They leave from different train stations in Paris, depending on where they go.